-DETL is an ISO/IEC 17025-accredited multi-disciplined drug based testing laboratory.
-The laboratory has a chemistry and microbiology section, each capable of testing for a wide range of chemical analytes and pathogenic/non-pathogenic microorganisms, respectively.
-In addition to the scientific analyses performed by the Detroit Laboratory, the laboratory staff also support domestic and foreign pre-approval, surveillance, and for-cause inspections.
-The Laboratory participates in the Shelf-Life Extension Program (SLEP) and a Collaborative Research and Development Agreement with the US Pharmacopeia (CRADA).
-The SLEP program focuses on the testing of expiring or expired drug products and is used by the Department of Defense, Strategic National Stockpile, and Veterans Administration to determine if such drugs still fall within the US Pharmacopeia or manufacturer’s specifications.
-The CRADA program supports the USP reference standard candidate assessments and the modernization of USP monographs.
-The Detroit Laboratory also participates in the Import Drug Testing Program, Drug Survey Program and supports the testing of dietary supplements in response to health fraud, consumer complaints, and outbreaks and for the purpose of routine surveillance.
+The Detroit Laboratory (DETL) is an ISO/IEC 17025-accredited drug-based testing laboratory.
+The laboratory is capable of testing for a wide range of chemical analytes and/or active pharmaceutical ingredients (APIs) in various forms, delivery methods and matrices.
+DETL also supports the Import Drug Testing Program, Drug Survey Program and the testing of dietary supplements in response to health fraud, consumer complaints, public health outbreaks, and for the purpose of routine surveillance.
+In addition to the scientific analyses performed by DETL, the laboratory staff also support domestic and foreign pre-approval, surveillance, and for-cause inspections.
+In recent years, DETL has regularly participated in the Method Validation program (MVP) and is the sole analytical testing laboratory for the Bioresearch Monitoring program and the Sunscreen Operations - Laboratory Analysis and Research program.
+The Laboratory also participates in the Shelf-Life Extension Program (SLEP).
+The SLEP program focuses on the testing of expiring or expired drug products and is used by the Department of Defense, Strategic National Stockpile, and Veterans Administration to determine if such drugs still fall within the US Pharmacopeia (USP) or manufacturer’s specifications.